randy3k/SendTextPlus/README.md

 - `cmd+b` (Mac) or `ctrl+b` (Windows/Linux): source current file

 SendTextPlus uses Sublime build system to source files, you might have to choose the `SendTextPlus` build system before pressing the keys.

+### Cmder settings

+There are two things that you need to do:

+1. Due to this [bug!?](http://www.autohotkey.com/board/topic/92360-controlsend-messes-up-modifiers/), you have to change the paste shortcut of Cmder from `shift+insert` to `ctrl+shift+v` in Cmder settings.

+2. Go to `Paste` in the settings, uncheck, "Confirm <enter> keypress" and "Confirm pasting more than..."

 ### Some Details